Cis-1,2-dihydro-1,2-dihydroxynaphthalene dehydrogenase

-Thus, the two substrates of this enzyme are cis-1,2-dihydronaphthalene-1,2-diol and NAD^{+}, whereas its 3 products are naphthalene-1,2-diol, NADH, and H^{+}.
+The two substrates of this enzyme are (1R, 2S)-cis 1,2 dihydroxy-1,2-dihydronaphthalene and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 1,2-naphthalenediol, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-1,2-dihydronaphthalene-1,2-diol:NAD+ 1,2-oxidoreductase.
 Other names in common use include (+)-cis-naphthalene dihydrodiol dehydrogenase, naphthalene dihydrodiol dehydrogenase, and cis-dihydrodiol naphthalene dehydrogenase.
 This enzyme participates in 1- and 2-methylnaphthalene degradation and naphthalene and anthracene degradation.